EdidiongAkpan/DEPLOY-WEBSERVER-AWS-TERRAFORM/README.md

 3. This matches the value used in the Terraform EC2 resource block.

-## Step 7: Run Terraform Commands
+## Step 7: Run these Terraform Commands

 In the terminal, run the following:

-1)terraform init          # Initialize our project
-2)terraform plan          # Preview the infrastructure
-3)terraform fmt           # Format the
-4)erraform validate       #Validate configuration 5)terraform apply         # Apply and create resources to our AWS
+1.terraform init
+2.terraform plan
+3.terraform fmt
+4.erraform validate
+5.terraform apply

 ## Step 8: Verify Deployment